Tanner's Plan. The Jade Snake Part 2 is underway!

 ‘Rather bracing, old boy!’
 Tanner managed to say.

+Captain Tyler led the way.
 ‘Come this way, let me show you around before we set off; you’ll have to enter a stasis pod soon, so I won’t have time once we arrive at Tarshien.’

 The captain introduced Sean and Tamzine to the crew, who were an assortment of races similar to Earth; in fact, Tamzine noted that most things she saw reminded her of home.
 However, their technology did seem to be about fifty or sixty years in advance of Earth’s.

-Finally, after their whirlwind tour of the giant space vessel, Captain Roy Jamie Tyler saluted the two guests and beckoned them to both step into upright pods that were obviously going to put them into a sleep state.
+Finally, after their whirlwind tour of the giant space vessel, Captain Roy Jamie Tyler saluted the two guests and beckoned them to both step into upright pods that were obviously going to put them into a deep sleep state.

 Tamzine looked worried.
-‘How far is Tarshien...will we be asleep long?’
+‘How far is Tarshien.
+Will we be asleep long?’

 Look out for the finished book soon!